colindiorio/Coding-Challenges/Challenges/Rosetta Code/leapYear.md

 ## Challenge

-Determine whether a given year is a leap year in the Gregorian calendar.
+Determine whether a given year is a leap year in the (Gregorian calendar)[https://en.wikipedia.org/wiki/Leap_year#Gregorian_calendar].

 #### Example #1